chriscarrollsmith/htmx-examples-api/workflow/7-deploying-postgrest.md

 Embedding API calls could fail due to rate limits, network issues, or invalid input.

 - **Solution**: Implemented robust error handling and logging in the middleware to gracefully handle and report all types of errors.

+### Challenge 4: PostgREST Binary URL

+The URL format for the PostgREST binary has changed between versions.

+- **Solution**: For version 12.2.8, the correct URL is `https://github.com/PostgREST/postgrest/releases/download/v12.2.8/postgrest-v12.2.8-linux-static-x86-64.tar.xz`.
+Always check the latest release page for the correct URL format.

 ## Performance Optimization